 Placa Reial is a classic shot of Barcelona with its quaint fountain in the middle, palm trees towering over plus people buzzing around at all hours of the day and night.
 Perfect.

-Fun fact: This square contains Gaudi’s first city commissioned work, two decorative street lamps.
+Fun fact: This square contains Gaudi’s first city-commissioned work, two decorative street lamps.

-9. W BARCELONA BY THE BEACH
+9. W BARCELONA HOTEL

 You can get some pretty cool beach views with the W Barcelona hotel in sight from the other side of Barceloneta, but we reckon it’s the palm trees that make it that extra bit cooler!

 10. BARCELONETA BEACH

 The stunning Barceloneta beach has Insta opportunities all over the place.